Packaging & printing: the export challenge

 Packaging & printing: the export challenge between sustainability, innovation and global markets

-The packaging & printing sector confirms itself as a Ecosystem crucial to the international success of countless industries.
-This sector not only plays a key role in the protection and presentation of products, but also proves to be an indicator of the ability and adaptability of companies to global dynamics.
-In an increasingly interconnected economy, exporting is not an option, but represents A strategic priority for business growth and resilience.
+The packaging and printing sector is confirmed as a Ecosystem crucial to the international success of countless industries.
+This sector not only plays a fundamental role in product protection and presentation but also proves to be an indicator of companies' capabilities and adaptability to global dynamics.
+In an increasingly interconnected economy, export is not an option, but represents A strategic priority for business growth and resilience.
 The classic functions of packaging-containment, protection, communication, and logistics-enriched by a strong commitment to sustainability and a continuous drive for innovation-become formidable tools for gain new market share.
 In this context, the ability to navigate complex regulatory changes and respond to growing consumer awareness is an ongoing challenge, but also a extraordinary opportunity for Italian companies in the sector.

-A look at the Italian industry: packaging & printing in the current context
+A look at the Italian sector: packaging & printing in the current context

-According to preliminary data presented by Mecs - Ucima Study Center, the packaging & printing industry has reached significant milestones in 2024, confirming its strategic role for the domestic industry.
-With a turnover of 9.5 billion and a 3.5% increase over the previous year, 2024 marked the fourth consecutive year of growth.
-“2024 was the year of confirmation,” says Riccardo Cavanna, Ucima President.
-“The technological excellence of our companies is the real driving force behind this success.”.
+According to preliminary data presented by Mecs – Ucima Study Center, the packaging & printing sector has reached significant milestones in 2024, confirming its strategic role for the domestic industry.
+With a turnover of 9.5 billion With a 3.51% increase over the previous year, 2024 marked the fourth consecutive year of growth.
+“2024 was a year of confirmation,” says Riccardo Cavanna, President of Ucima.
+“The technological excellence of our companies is the true driving force behind this success.”.

-Driving the market are Italy's 600 manufacturers of packaging and wrapping technologies, with exports reaching a value of 7.5 billion euros, marking An increase of 3.8% over the previous year and accounting for about 80% of total turnover.
-The best performances are in Africa and Oceania (+10.3%), Asia (+3.3%) and the European Union (+6.1%), with particularly significant results from Mexico (+18.8%).
-Also theThe domestic market ended the year on a positive note., with growth of +2.5% and sales of 2 billion euros.
+The market is driven by 600 Italian manufacturers of packaging and packing technologies, with exports reaching a value of 7.5 billion euros, marking a 3.81% increase compared to the previous year and accounting for approximately 80.1% of total revenue.
+The strongest performance was recorded in Africa and Oceania (+10.31%), Asia (+3.31%), and the European Union (+6.11%), with particularly strong results from Mexico (+18.81%).
+Also, theThe domestic market ended the year on a positive note., with growth of +2.5% and sales of 2 billion euros.
 This positive scenario demonstrates not only the resilience of the sector, but also the ability of Italian companies to adapt and innovate in a constantly changing environment.

 Export Packaging & Printing